fnalabs/hive-io/containers/hive-stream-processor-js/README.md

 ### Environment variables

-Below is a table describing the possible environment variables to run the Hive<sup>io</sup> Framework Stream Processor microservice.
+Below is a table describing the possible environment variables to run the Hive<sup>io</sup> framework Stream Processor microservice.
 You can override these settings if/when required.
 This option works great if using the standard setup within a Docker container.

 Name                        | Type    | Default                       | Description
 --------------------------- | ------- | ----------------------------- | -------------------------------------------------------